 I was always surprised when the clerk would exclaim “Are you SURE??”

-Wow, it’s like I couldn’t carry this one thing with my own two hands without it being enclosed in another plastic bag!
+Wow.
+It’s like they were afraid that I couldn’t carry this one thing with my own two hands without it being enclosed in another plastic bag!

 Reusable Cloth Bags

 Soon I began bringing my own sturdy bag when I went on smaller shopping trips.
 And I often sacked my own groceries on small trips with the few reusable bags I’d brought so the clerks wouldn’t even have to mess with it.

 Of course this was before bringing your own bags was fashionable.
 Yes, I got some strange looks.
 But it was an issue that mattered to me so I continued on.